greg-han/myplace/README.md

 * Logout : Go to your profile page and logout.
 This Logout button will only appear if you are logged in.
 * Search: After logging in, Go to the search page and type a query.
 It will be saved to your profile.
 * Remove Query: click on the x on the right of your query term in your profile to delete that query from your profile.
+* Groups: For now, simply navigate to the groups page and you will see a few TED Talks matched to your queries.
+(Using elasticsearch's full-text functionality including fuzzy search).
+Tweak your queries to watch it change!
+Much more coming soon.